 Most of us have heard about voice search through friends, colleagues or online.
 But how many of us are actually using it?
 If you have not tried it once in a lifetime, take your phone and speak up.

 According to the mobile voice study by Google, 55% of teens and 41% of adults use voice search more than once a day.
 Is that not surprising?
-It saves time, great for multi-tasking and most importantly, it is the future.
+It saves time, great for multi-tasking, and most importantly, it is the future.

-The correlation between two concepts comes down to the way people are searching for the information online.
+The correlation between the two concepts comes down to the way people are searching for information online.
 Here voice search radically changes the methodology of input.
 According to the research by A. Hauptmann and A. Rudnicky on a comparison of speech and typed input,

-This insight is a key to the relationship between voice search and SEO.
-When user looks up for information using Siri, Cortana, Alexa or Google, they are expecting relevant quick answers.
+This insight is key to the relationship between voice search and SEO.
+When a user looks up for information using Siri, Cortana, Alexa or Google, they are expecting relevant quick answers.
 In other words, instant results are a must.

-If you have been neglecting the power of long-tail keywords in SEO, if you want to stay ahead of competitors in the upcoming years with the rise of voice search, consider the usage of long – tail keywords in your optimization strategies.
+If you have been neglecting the power of long-tail keywords in SEO, if you want to stay ahead of competitors in the upcoming years with the rise of voice search, consider the usage of long-tail keywords in your optimization strategies.
 Now natural phrases are taking over short keywords and as in any conversation, people do not communicate with keywords only.

 “When is the next SMX conference?” or “How to cook quinoa?”

-Twinword Ideas can assist your brainstorming session for long tail keywords.
+Twinword Ideas can assist your brainstorming session for long-tail keywords.
 Simply input the keyword and check multiple variations like “how many calories in prepared quinoa” or “making quinoa in a rice cooker”.
-Take a step further with search volume statistics, competition and relevance filter.
+Take a step further with search volume statistics, competition, and relevance filter.